borgeby/clj-json-pointer/README.md

 ## Development

-`clj -X:test` to run the unit tests
+`clj -X:test` to run the unit tests, or `shadow-cljs compile test && node target/cljs-test.js` for ClojureScript